 Since a bit more than a week, the plus degrees (Celsius, of course) have taken over, leading the snow and ice to melt quickly.
 While there is still enough snow to go skiing, the melting of the ice, especially on the rivers, makes skiing increasingly difficult because of certain barriers that the holes that are left behind: Crossing rivers by following the regular tracks became impossible.
 However, going through some kind of hurdle skiing, it is still possible to ski toward Pyhäkero, in the Pallas-Yllästunturi national park.
 After one colder night and a sunny day, we thus decided to make a short trip to the lean-to shelter at Rautujärvi, to enjoy our dinner while looking at the Pyhäkero fell.
-Continue to the photo gallery and the full article
+Continue reading “Hurdle Skiing: When the Ice Disappears and the Snow Quickly Melts”

 Besides working on my own website(s), I also helped one of the local shops here to a new web appearance.
 Koru Laakso, so the name of the shop, is not only making and selling silver jeweleries, but is also one of the three parties in Hetta that offer a boat ferry service over the lake Ounasjärvi during the summer hiking season, as well as a car transfer service (especially between Pallas & Hetta).
 These two services are quite popular for hikers and it is quite useful to find this information (contact details etc.) before coming to Enontekiö – or Pallas.
 I hope I have helped to make this service easier to find now.